Turkish steel producers: EU’s new quota system will further narrow Turkey’s market share

 Stating that the EU is adopting an increasingly protectionist approach in steel trade, Mr. Yayan noted that European officials occasionally state that Turkey will be evaluated within the framework of the “Made in Europe” approach, but added that the current quota system does not provide Turkey with any real advantage.

-It is stated that if no improvement is made to the quota system by July 1, the Turkish steel sector may increasingly turn toward alternative markets.
-Mr. Yayan pointed out that the Latin American market holds significant potential for Turkish producers.
+The TCUD secretary general stated that, if no improvement is made to the quota system by July 1, the Turkish steel sector may increasingly turn toward alternative markets.
+He pointed out that the Latin American market holds significant potential for Turkish producers.

-Turkey outperformed the global average in production growth
+Turkey outperforms the global average in production growth

-According to Veysel Yayan, despite the slowdown in global steel production, Turkey’s production performance remained above the world average.
-He stated that steel production in Turkey increased by 5.5 percent, while global production growth remained at 3.5 percent, indicating that Turkey has positively differentiated itself in this environment.
+According to Yayan, despite the slowdown in global steel production, Turkey’s production performance remained above the world average.
+He stated that steel production in Turkey increased by 5.5 percent in the first quarter, while global production growth remained at 3.5 percent, indicating that Turkey has positively differentiated itself in this environment.

 Similar articles